ivpn/ivpn.net/src/content/pages/knowledgebase/general/split-tunnel-faq.md

     You can have multiple apps added to the Split Tunnel list.
 The user defined Split Tunnel configuration persists through the system reboot and is automatically applied when the IVPN app is started.

-    It is impossible to add apps to the Split Tunnel list installed via Microsoft Store.
+    It is impossible to add some apps to the Split Tunnel list (e.g  apps installed via Microsoft Store).

     #### Linux
     To start the app in the Split Tunnel environment, it has to be launched from the IVPN app.